 Consequently, glow worm colony in the tunnel is quite thin.
 The tunnel is a 400-meter long-abandoned railway tunnel that was cut through the mountain to carry shale from the mine to the refinery.
 There is a bend in the tunnel, about halfway along and this is the best place to see glow worms.

 Photography is very challenging in the tunnel because you need at least a minute-long exposure and during this time someone will inevitably come around the corner, their torch blazing.

 In terms of access, you can drive up to within 1km of glow worm tunnel along the aptly-named Glow Worm Tunnel Road.
 Or you could make an adventure out of it and hike in from the stunning Wolgan Valley.
 There is even a small Canyon to go through on the way.
 You can book a hike to glow worm tunnel with local guides on Airbnb.
 Here is my guide to the Glow Worm Tunnel walk.

 Burralow Creek – Huge glow worm colony

 The most spectacular display of glow worms in Blue Mountains is found at Burralow Creek in lower Grose Valley.
 It is Australia’s answer to New Zealand’s Waitomo Caves.
 The rock walls around Bulcamatta Falls are inhabited by thousands upon thousands of glow worms.
 It’s like standing in the middle of a galaxy surrounded by billions of stars.

-If you don’t have a 4WD, you can join this tour with Wildscape Adventures and visit Burralow Creek on a nighttime adventure from Sydney.
+The best way to experience this glow worm site is to join this tour with Wildscape Adventures and visit Burralow Creek on a nighttime adventure from Sydney.
+It’s a fascinating journey into the forest at night down dirt roads and fire trails.
 Read about our experience on glow worm adventure with Wildscape Adventures.

 Cataract Falls, Lawson – Waterfall wonderland